damodarkrishnakumar1792/fashionable_sales_casestudy/README.md

-# Fashionable Analytics — Data Engineering Project
+# Fashionable Analytics - Data Engineering Project

-A complete Data pipeline with the use of a Kimball-style star schema built on the Fashionable Sale Report data, designed to let marketers answer questions like "which product styles/categories are most popular in a given city?" and "what's the sales trend by season?" etc.
+This repository contains a production-grade analytics data pipeline built atop the Fashionable Sales Report dataset, implementing a Kimball-style star schema to deliver clean, performant, and analytics-ready data marts.
+By applying dimensional modeling best practices, including conformed dimensions and degenerate facts , the pipeline transforms raw operational data into a structured warehouse optimized for marketing intelligence and self-service reporting.
+The resulting architecture enables stakeholders to run high-performance analytical queries that answer critical business questions,
+including:
+Which product styles and categories are most popular within specific cities or regions?
+How do sales volumes and gross revenue trend across seasonal, monthly, or promotional periods?
+What is the contribution of each product size, or promotional campaign to overall performance? etc Each data mart is designed to be modular, self-contained, and portable — ready for consumption by BI tools, statistical analysis,.

 ## Data Loading and Exploration